The Difference Between Collagen Protein and Gelatin

-Collagen consists of collagen peptides, which dissolve into hot and cold liquids completely.
+Collagen protein powder consists of collagen peptides, which dissolve into hot and cold liquids completely.
 It’s heat-stable and pretty much flavorless so you can mix it into just about anything to get more bioavailable amino acids into your diet.
-Collagen is perfect to add to coffee, tea, smoothies, salad dressings, and sauces.
+Collagen protein is perfect to add to coffee, tea, smoothies and even soup.

 Gelatin will gel

-Upgraded Collagelatin is a more Bulletproof form of gelatin – a mix of collagen and gelatin.
-True to its name, it gels.
+Bulletproof Collagelatin is gelatin with extra benefits (and no sugar or junk).
+It’s a mix of collagen and gelatin.
 Collagelatin works just like the gelatin packets you can find in any grocery store, except it’s made from better ingredients and it guaranteed to have the amino acids you need to build more collagen in your body.

-Use Collagelatin if you’re making gummies, puddings, marshmallows, Bulletproof pumpkin pie, or anything else you want to hold together.
+Use Collagelatin if you’re making gummies, Bulletproof -Bake Keto Pumpkin Pie or anything else you want to hold together.
+Collagelatin is a versatile tool in the kitchen.
 A small amount will also give amazing chewiness to brownies or thicken up a curry or sauce (just don’t add too much).
-Collagelatin is a versatile tool in the kitchen.
-Just don’t add any to your coffee…unless you want to chew it.

 The benefits of collagen and gelatin